lovekittynine/FCN/README.md

 # FCN
+Fully Convolutional Network For Semantic Segmentation
+# Notes
-Fully Convolutional Network For Semantic Segmentation Trying to reproduce for paper fully convolution network for semantic segmentation
+Trying to reproduce for paper fully convolution network for semantic segmentation using tensorflow